Azure VNet Route Selection

 Routes and route tables

 To define a custom route an administrator must create a custom route table and associate it with the subnet.
-The custom route table will also have automatically added system routes, but these routes can be overridden.
+Custom route table will also have automatically added system routes, but these routes can be overridden.

 (Mandatory) Default System Routes